-Role Responsibility Approval Authority: Auckland Transport Board (Board) Review and endorse an appropriate governance structure for climate change management, including, where appropriate, board and executive level committees and delegated authorities. · · · Approve AT's climate risk appetite levels.
-Monitor the organisation's management of climate related risks through review of regular risk reporting by management. • Approves new and significantly amended Climate Change Adaptation Policy.
+Role Responsibility Responsibility Auckland Transport Board (Board) Review and endorse an appropriate governance structure for climate change management, including, where appropriate, board and executive level committees and delegated authorities.
+Approve AT's climate risk appetite levels.
+Monitor the organisation's management of climate related risks through review of regular risk reporting by management.
 Finance & Assurance Review climate risk appetite levels for approval by the Board.
 Committee (FAC) Monitor the organisation's management of climate related risks through review of regular risk reporting by management.
-Review new and significantly amended Climate Change Adaptation Policy for approval by the Board.
+Approval Authority: Approves significant amendments to the Climate Change Technical Policy.
+Auckland Transport Chief Executive

 Executive Leadership Team Understand the organisational climate related risk appetite.
-Actively lead and promote implementation of this policy across the organisation.
+(ELT) Actively lead and promote implementation of this policy across the organisation.
 Accountable for the implementation of this policy across the business areas under their control.
 Resolve conflicting objectives that may arise from mitigation of or adaptation to changing climatic conditions.
 Ensure the organisation has the structures, processes, and accountability to support climate-related decision-making.
 Provide information to allow the Board of Directors to understand changing climatic conditions may have material impacts on the organisation's objectives, and the effectiveness of current controls.

-Role Responsibility Policy Owner: Chief Scientist Approves Climate Change Adaptation Policy updates to reference documents, materiality thresholds, or Board endorsed targets or climate related risk appetites as per delegations stated in the policy. • Reviews significantly amended Climate Change Policy for approval by the Board. • Ensure policy is up-to-date and is based on the best available information to meet its Purpose and Principles. • Ensures adaptation activities are led by senior management across all departments, to ensure that risk management and resilience is embedded within the organisation in a manner that corresponds directly to the key risk areas identified in Climate Risk Assessments.
+Policy Owner: Chief Scientist Climate adaptation and Environmental assessment, including embodied emissions, is led by AT's Chief Scientist.
+Approves Climate Change Technical Policy updates to reference documents, materiality thresholds, or Board endorsed targets or climate related risk appetites as per delegations stated in the policy.
+Reviews significantly amended Climate Change Technical Policy for approval by the CE. • Ensure policy is up-to-date and is based on the best available information to its Purpose and Principles.
+Ensures adaptation activities are led by senior management across all departments, to ensure that risk management and resilience is embedded within the organisation in a manner that corresponds directly to the key risk areas identified in Climate Risk Assessments.
 Policy Contact: The subject matter experts in this policy area.
-Science & Sustainability Division • Works with other staff to ensure strategy, policies, processes, business practices, guidelines, approvals, governance, and oversight to enable effective implementation of this policy.
+Science & Sustainability Division Works with other staff to ensure strategy, policies, processes, business practices, guidelines, approvals, governance, and oversight to enable effective implementation of this policy.
 Leads work on climate adaptation, environmental assessment, and GHG emissions.
-Chief Engineer • Recommends changes to designs on a case-by-case basis, where a design was approved prior to a change in this policy but has not yet been implemented.
+Chief Engineer Recommends changes to designs on a case-by-case basis, where a design was approved prior to a change in this policy but has not yet been implemented.
 Director Infrastructure & Place Holds delegated financial authority for approving changes to designs as recommended by the Chief Engineer.
-All employees and AT Understand and comply with this policy. representatives • Understand the climate risks and impacts relevant to their area of responsibility and follow the associated policy and procedures.
+All employees and AT Understand and comply with this policy. representatives Understand the climate risks and impacts relevant to their area of responsibility and follow the associated policy and procedures.
 All People Managers Understand the organisational climate related risk appetite.
-Actively lead and promote the implementation of the Climate Change Policy within their business areas and groups.
+Actively lead and promote the implementation of the Climate Change Technical Policy within their business areas and groups.
 Responsible for embedding a culture of proactive emissions reduction and climate adaptation in their area/s of responsibility.
-Report on climate change related performance to appropriate Director or Thought Leader Executive General Manager (EGM).
+Report on climate change related performance to appropriate Director or Thought Leader.
+I